MicrosoftDocs/power-automate-docs/articles/desktop-flows/recording-flow.md

 To launch a web browser instance while recording web flows, select the dots icon on the right side of the recorder dialog and then **Launch new web browser**.
 You can choose between Microsoft Edge, Google Chrome, Mozilla Firefox, and Microsoft Internet Explorer.

-After selecting the proper browser, the recorder will track automatically the loaded webpage in which the recording takes place.
+After selecting the proper browser, the recorder will detect automatically the loaded webpage in which the recording takes place.

 ### Add text using Input Method Editors (IMEs)

 Input Method Editors (IMEs) are software components that enable users to input text in languages that can't be represented easily on a standard QWERTY keyboard.
 Users can type combinations of keys, and IMEs will generate a character or a list of candidate characters that match the set of keystrokes.

 Power Automate Desktop supports the use of IMEs during the flow recording procedure.
 To populate a text field using an IME: